It is particularly popular with busy people because it saves you a lot of time.

 For example, you can reserve Sunday mornings for grocery shopping and meal prep.
 Or you can select Monday nights to pack lunches for the rest of the week.

-Choose the right combination of recipes
+Choose the right combination of recipes.

 Choosing the correct combination of recipes will help you be more effective in the kitchen.

 To save time, select recipes that call for different cooking methods.
-Having too many recipes that call for the same appliance, like the oven, will limit the number of dishes you can make at one time.
+Having too many recipes that call for the same appliance, like an oven, will limit the number of dishes you can make at one time.